IntellyCode/Abstractor/README.md

 ## Description

-This project is called "Abstractor" and it aims to provide a solution for abstracting text content.
+This project is called "Abstractor" and it aims to provide a solution for abstracting text content from PDF files, where text can't be selected (hence OCR)

 ## Features